CMS-HSCP/SUSYBSMAnalysis-HSCP/README.md

 cmsenv
 ```

-For the following step you should have a ssh key associated to your GitLab account
+For the following step you should have a ssh key associated to your GitHub account

 ```bash
 git clone -b dev git@github.com:enibigir/SUSYBSMAnalysis-HSCP.git SUSYBSMAnalysis